 as temperatures begin to drop ice can form on the roadways and especially on bridges which can become very slippery.

-Although this is a beautiful time of the year, is also a time when we should be especially careful as the weather changes in the driving becomes more treacherous.
+Although this is a beautiful time of the year, it is also a time when we should be especially careful as the weather changes and the driving becomes more treacherous.
 If you or someone you know is involved in an accident that is caused by the fault of another, then you need to contact an experienced Connecticut personal injury lawyer at the earliest possible moment.

 We will be happy to provide you with free books which we have written that will tell you how to get better quicker and how to increase the value of your case.
 Please be especially careful during this time of the year so you and your family can be safe.